oborys/webex_roullete/README.md

 **Paste it into the file [cred](cred) variable `WEBEX_TEAMS_TOKEN` and past bot email in `WEBEX_BOT_EMAIL` variable**

-Create Team and Space where bot can publish dayli booking report
+Create Team and Space where the bot can publish daily booking report

-You can add the 'roomid@webex.bot' bot to the room and it will send you the roomId in a private message and then remove itself from the room
+You can add the `roomid@webex.bot` bot to the room, and it will send you the roomId in a private message and then remove itself from the room

 **Paste it into the file [cred](cred) variable `WEBEX_TEAMS_ROOM_ID_REPORT`**

 For sent information to your server/localhost, create [Webhook](https://developer.cisco.com/learning/tracks/devnet-express-cloud-collab-it-pro/creating-spark-bots-itp/collab-spark-botl-itp/step/4)

+**4. Webex integrations**

+Register a Webex OAuth 2 Integration following the steps outlined [here](https://developer.webex.com/docs/integrations), whereby
+- the *Redirect URI* must be set to: http://localhost:5000/webexoauth

+- for the *Scope*, the following values should be selected:
+    - meeting:recordings_read
+    - spark:all
+    - spark:kms
+    - meeting:schedules_read
+    - meeting:schedules_write
+- Once registered, note down and paste the file [cred](cred) variable value `Client ID` in `WEBEX_INTEGRATION_CLIENT_ID` and `Client Secret` in `WEBEX_INTEGRATION_CLIENT_SECRET`.

+Also copy and paste `WEBEX_USER_AUTH_URL`

 For testing on localhost, you can use [ngrok](https://ngrok.com/download) After installing ngrok open **new terminal window** and run the command